MaxHalford/StSICMR-Inference/README.md

 ## Setup

 All of the code has been tested on Python 3.4 and Ubuntu 14.04.
 This should work fine on a different OS, however Python 3.x is highly recommended.
-You can either use your current Python installation or use a virtual environment.
+You can either use your current Python installation, a virtual environment or the []

 ### Normal